kmanu15/kmanu15/README.md

 * Passionate about leveraging data to drive insights and decision-making

 🚀 What You'll Find Here
-* Repositories with a couple of my projects from undergrad and grad school
+* Repositories with a couple of my personal and school projects

 🛠️ Skills & Tools
 * Python (Matplotlib, NumPy, Pandas, PyTorch, Scikit-learn, SciPy, Seaborn, Statsmodels, Transformers)